 - the molar (atomic) percentage of the dopant (“at. %” or “% at.”), also often specified in molar ppm (parts per million)

-- the percentage by weight (or mass) of the dopant, also often specified in ppm wt. (parts per million with respect to weight)
+- the percentage by weight (more precisely: by mass) of the dopant, also often specified in ppm wt. (parts per million with respect to weight)

 - the number density N of the laser-active ions, i.e., the number of ions per cubic meter or cubic centimeter

-These are discussed more in detail in the following.
+These specifications and the relations between them are discussed more in detail in the following.

 The number density N (in units of m−3) is useful for many calculations.
 In particular, combined with cross-section data it makes it easy to calculate absorption and gain coefficients (see below).
 It is also a type of specification which leaves no room for ambiguities.

-The molar (or atomic) percentage e.g. of neodymium ions in Nd:YAG (Nd3+:Y3Al5O12) is the fraction of yttrium (Y3+) ions which have been replaced with Nd3+ ions.
-It is important to take into account that each garnet unit Y3Al5O12 contains three yttrium ions, so that in principle up to three neodymium ions could be incorporated.
+The molar (or atomic) percentage of doping is the fraction of yttrium (Y3+) ions which have been replaced with Nd3+ ions.
+It is important to take into account that each garnet unit Y3Al5O12 contains three yttrium ions, so that in principle up to three neodymium ions could be incorporated per unit cell.
 For the conversion between molar percentage and number density, the volume of one Y3Al5O12 unit needs to be known, or alternatively the mass density (here: 4.55 g/cm3), the chemical formula and the atomic masses.
-For the case of Nd:YAG, the number density of neodymium ions for a 1 at. % doping level can be calculated as
+The number density of neodymium ions for a 1 at. % doping level can be calculated as

-The denominator is the mass of the Y3Al5O12 unit, calculated from the relative atomic weights and the proton mass.
+The denominator is the mass of the Y3Al5O12 unit, calculated from the relative atomic masses and the atomic mass unit (which is close to the proton mass).
 The inherent assumption is that the average size of the unit cell is not modified by the doping; this is a reasonable approximation as long as the doping concentration is low.

 For Nd:YVO4, the calculation is slightly different, because only a single neodymium ion can occupy a YVO4 unit: